-Join Derrick Story for an in-depth discussion in this video Processing multiple photos at once, part of Portrait Retouching with Aperture.
+Join Derrick Story for an in-depth discussion in this video Processing multiple photos at once, part of Aperture: Portrait Retouching.

 This is one of my favorite things in my image editing bag of tricks.
 Which is working on one shot and then applying those adjustments to other shots in the series, so that I don't have to individually work on each photo, which sounds so laborious.
 So we are going to work on these three shots right here.
 Now, I'm going to do the actual editing on my three-star shot, and that's following my rule of only working on your best stuff.
 But since these are series, I want to apply some of those changes to them also, because you never know.